phallguy/scorpion/README.md

 #### ActionController

-Scorpion provides simple integration into for rails controllers to establish a scorpion for each request.
+Scorpion provides simple integration for rails controllers to establish a scorpion for each request.

 ```ruby
 # user_service.rb